Stephanie Crawford, RN

 Awakened Endings dreams of a world where we honor death as a sacred transition, a ceremonial rite of passage that is revered and tended to by loved ones and community members.
 Where we allow death to connect us to the natural world, reminding us that life moves in cycles and not in perpetuity.
 Where we move away from death-phobia and normalize conversations about the end of our lives, early and often.
 Where we return to myth and story-telling as a way of unburdening ourselves from reason and logic in the face of death.
 Where we use death as the final teaching moment, instructing future generations how to resource themselves for their own transitions and progress.
 Where we invite death to unify us in our experience as human beings.

-Awakened Endings is committed to supporting those with terminal illnesses or nearing the end of life through a process of emotional and spiritual healing in order to arrive at a state of peace.
+Awakened Endings is committed to supporting those with terminal illnesses or nearing the end of life through a process of emotional and spiritual healing in order to move toward a state of peace.
 Facing terminal illness or the end of life can be a time filled with fear and suffering, not only for the ill person but also for their caregivers and loved ones.
 It is through growing our capacity to be with this suffering, as well as rediscovering moments of deep presence and beauty, that we are able to experience transformative healing.
 Through gentle mindfulness practices, thoughtful inquiry, unbiased education, and practical support, Awakened Endings is dedicated to helping you transition with a sense of wholeness and peace.

 unsplash-image-5wxay7D7yjE.jpg